vdesabou/kafka-docker-playground-docs/docs/how-it-works.md

 ![environment](./images/environment.jpg)

+This also includes `cfk` environment which automatically run the example with Kubernetes using [k3d](https://k3d.io/stable/) and Confluent for Kubernetes (CFK)

 ## 🔗 Connect image used

 The Kafka Connect image is either based on [`cp-server-connect-base`](https://hub.docker.com/r/confluentinc/cp-server-connect-base) for version greater than `5.3.0` or [`cp-kafka-connect-base`](https://hub.docker.com/r/confluentinc/cp-kafka-connect-base) otherwise.